daormar/debasher/doc/design_doc_resident.md

-  isolation) surfaced one further, unrelated bug, also found and fixed the same day: a leaked `stdout`/`stderr` file descriptor that kept a `Supervisor`'s own wrapper script from ever finishing after it relaunched a node (section 4's "Relaunching a downed node").
-Kept open on its own, deliberately separate from this entry (its own paragraph, section 4's "Escalation on a permanent node failure"): `Supervisor`'s own escalation after a permanent node failure does not call this tool yet, and until it does, degrades to always falling back to a hard kill.
+  isolation) surfaced one further, unrelated bug, also found and fixed the same day: a leaked `stdout`/`stderr` file descriptor that kept a `Supervisor`'s own wrapper script from ever finishing after it relaunched a node (section 4's "Relaunching a downed node"). `Supervisor`'s own escalation after a permanent node failure (section 4's "Escalation on a permanent node failure") now calls this tool too, closed 2026-09-22 (a separate paragraph there, kept apart since it needed its own design decision, `--keep-supervisor`, and surfaced its own further bug, a missing `DEBASHER_BINDIR`): this G2 entry is fully closed.

   Two things the tool had to get right, both now done, not just designed.
   First, it waits for every node's marker before sending the stop signal to